cleverage/accessibility-steps/accessibility-first-step/en/05 - Don't use a meta element with an http-equiv attribute and a value equal to refresh.md

 ---
 id:         5
-title:      Don't use a meta element with an http-equiv attribute and a value equal to refresh
 priority:   Error
 topic:      HTML
 selector:   meta[http-equiv=refresh]
 ---

+# Don't use a meta element with an http-equiv attribute and a value equal to refresh

-# Purpose
+## Purpose

-# Technical solution
+## Technical solution

-# Control method
+## Control method